“Of course,” they answer.

 It was reading the magazines that led me to building my first compost pile out on Uncle Johnny's dairy farm in 1971.
 We were helping out on the farm since Grandpa Bill had a heart attack and Cousin Jimmy broke his leg.
 Being two people down, help was needed to get some chores done.

 The edges of the feed room were filled with moldering hay and feed.
 I took it upon myself to wheel out the unusable feed to the garden area.
 I would add buckets of manure from cleaning the 'manure trough' in the milking area.
 Grandpa Bill was a bit irritated about my endeavors.
 Seems piles of old hay and straw had been dumped in the garden before and those were very difficult to till in, come planting time.
+I explained that OGaFM said the pile should be great organic fertilizer in by planting time in four months.
+The difference from before was that this pile had manure which would aid in breaking down the hay.
+Grandpa Bill harrumphed.

 One day in August, Grandma Jo showed Scott and me the ‘bump’ in the garden.
 Where I had built my compost pile the plants were larger and greener than the rest of the garden.
 I saw that composting really does work!
 And it was so easy.